dentarg/auth0-blog/_posts/2017-10-12-consolidating-multiple-identity-sources-with-auth0.markdown

 Considering that the Database Action Scripts will be run automatically when users try to authenticate or to retrieve passwords, the best category for the client that we are creating is "Non Interactive Clients".
 After choosing the Client Type we can click on the "Create" button.

 Clicking on this button will redirect us to the "Quick Start" tab on the newly created client.
 On this page we can choose the API that we created in the previous section, "Legacy IdP".
 As we haven't configured the API to accept connections from this new client, the dashboard will warn us that we have to navigate to the API to authorize the client.
-Let's click on this button and turn on the switch for the "Legacy IdP Action Scripts" client on the page shown.
+Let's click on this button and turn on the switch for the "Legacy IdP Action Script" client on the page shown.

 ![Authorizing Clients to consume APIs](https://cdn.auth0.com/blog/g-cargs/authorizing-clients.jpg)